seunlanlege/vscode-action-buttons/README.md

 This allows you to define custom actions such as `run` or `build` and append them to a status bar button in vscode.

+## NEW!

+You can now execute Visual Studio API commands through action buttons.

 ## Features

 You can define a custom action to build a rust project like so.